 - The Ozone Characterization Study revealed that ozone data from City Center was being impacted by emissions from an adjacent major highway.
 This was supported by the 2005 field study measurements.
 Indeed, the site does not currently meet EPA siting criteria for ozone due to its proximity to the highway.
 No data from City Center were used for any of the above analyses, as it appears to be not representative of regional ozone concentrations, with unrepresentatively low daytime readings due to titration by NO from vehicles on the freeway.
 For these reasons, it is recommended that ozone monitoring be terminated at City Center as it does not provide useful information regarding community health impacts.
 Data from the nearby JD Smith site appear to adequately represent this area. - A permanent site at Paiute should be installed to ensure that peak ozone exposure in Clark County is measured. - A permanent site at Indian Springs should be installed to further define the northwest extent of high ozone levels.
-Moreover, as growth and development continues to expand in the Valley, the ozone peak could conceivably shift further northwest. - A temporary monitoring site at Sunset Park should be operated during the upcoming ozone season to further investigate the possibility of high ozone concentrations in that area.
+Moreover, as growth and development continues to expand in the Valley, the ozone peak could conceivably shift further northwest. - The ozone anomaly observed at Sunset Park was resolved by a special monitoring study in 2006.
+It was concluded that this feature was due to an artifact of the particular instrument used.
+Moreover, the 2006 measurements showed that the ozone levels measured at the existing Orr Street and Henderson sites are representative of Sunset Park; therefore, no additional monitoring is suggested.